SoldierChen/HomePage/_pages/about.md

 * Hisilicon, HUAWEI - Principle Engineer  (Sep 2022 - Present)
   * Design the programmable accelerator for next-generation DPU
 * National University of Singapore - Research Fellow  (May 2022 - Aug 2022)
-  * Hardware accelerated graph processing systems
+  * Hardware-accelerated graph processing systems
 * Alibaba Group - Intern in departmet of PAI  (Jun 2017 - Aug 2017)
   * Analyze the performance of the CNN accelerator on Intel Stratix 10 devices and identify system bottlenecks
-* Xilinx - Intern in department of XUP (Sep 2015 - Aug 2016)
+* Xilinx - Intern in the department of XUP (Sep 2015 - Aug 2016)
   * Explore hardware-accelerated video processing on Xilinx Zynq FPGAs